Battle of Himera (480 BC): 2008 mass grave discovery

-During the construction of a railway extension in 2008, near the site of the ancient Greek city of Himera, archeologists uncovered more than 10,000 burials.
-A number of those graves held the remains of 5th century BC soldiers.
-Researchers note that DNA sequencing determined that warriors who took part in second battle were mercenaries brought from as far as modern-day Ukraine and Latvia.
+During the construction of a railway extension in 2008, near the site of the ancient Greek city of Himera, archeologists uncovered more than 10,000 graves.
+A number of these held the remains of 5th century BC soldiers.
+Researchers note that DNA sequencing determined that warriors who took part in the second battle were mercenaries brought from as far as modern-day Ukraine and Latvia.